columbia-glacier/radar-2014/README.md

 =======================
 *by Ryan Cassotto*

 <span style="background-color: #FFFF00">This is a metadata-only repository.
-Data are available directly from the original author.</span>
+Data are only available from the author.</span>

 ## Speed